Church components table

 11978 Jericho (Tel Hassan) Holy Virgin (Theotokos) Dedicated to the Virgin (Theotokos) Parochial Annex\es on the north Southern Jordan Valley Regio Jericho Palaestina I Facing east 2 Arcade of columns External apse, round n/a apsidal no remains No Hemispherical AM 1

 11982 Mamshit Church of the Saints and Martyrs (East Church) Dedicated to the Saints and Martyrs.
 Monastic Basilica with an annexed chapel Central Negev Elusa Palaestina III Facing east Yes Yes No 2 Arcade of columns Internal apse monoapsidal with open lateral rooms or spaces (mon-aps I) apsidal U shaped without lateral openings 2 steps up base plate On the apse cord + Yes base plate N Flush with the bema Hemispherical Yes Against the apse grades N & S The two pastophoria are identical in size and shape and were raised two steps above the floor of the hall.
 Both used for the cult of the relics.
-On the apse cord N apse, S apse In the two pastophoria on the sides of the apse, stone boxes were discovered in the floor, under the small altars.
-In one of the boxes a human leg-bone was discovered which probably belonged to a saint or martyr.
-Through a hole in the lid of each box it was possible to pour an oil.
+On the apse cord N apse, S apse Stone pits were uncovered in the floor in the two pastophoria flanking the apse, under secondary tables marked by their legs' imprints.
+In one of the pits a human leg-bone was found – most probably a relic of a saint or martyr venerated in the church.
+Contact with the relic was achieved through a hole in the lid of each box, permitting to insert a glass or metal rod, or pour in oil.
 Masonry built cruciform 4a AM 1

 12595 Mamshit Nilus church (West Church) Parochial Basilica with an annexed chapel Central Negev Elusa Palaestina III Facing east Yes Yes No 2 Colonnade Internal apse monoapsidal with lockable pastophoria (mon-aps II) apsidal U shaped with a lateral openings to the S 2 steps up imprints On the apse cord No Flush with the bema Hemispherical Yes Against the apse grades The stone-built synthronon, three grades high, with the bishop's throne at its center, occupy the full width of the apse.
 N & S The northern pastophorium measures 1.9 X 2.2 m.
 The door leading into this room from the aisle is 0.8 m wide.
 The room has one slot window high up on the wall, measuring 0.1 m wide on the interior and 0.3 m wide on the exterior.
 The southern pastophorium measures 2 X 2.3 m.
 Its door and window have the same dimensions as in the northern pastophorium.
 On the apse cord AM 1